ThiagoMaria-SecurityIT/cybersecurity-ai-demo/README.md

 # AI for Cybersecurity Demo - Under Development

+__Security in Progress__
+__Just as ISO/IEC CD 27091 and DIS 27090 are under development, these AI models continuously adapt to new threats__

 > [!Warning]
 > - This repo is under development and are not for production
 > - Please, consider the .gif file (detection_example.gif) has annotations inside and are not a real image file
-> - Not recommended download this repo today July 15, 2025
+> - Not recommended download this repo until finished (feel free to download but it's not 100% working and may have bugs)
 > - This repo was changed to public today July 15, 2025
 > - This repo is public so I can use online tools to make it better

 > [!Caution]
-> - UNDER DEVELOPMENT - JULY 15, 2025
+> - UNDER DEVELOPMENT - Created July 15, 2025
 > - ISO/IEC CD 27091 and ISO/IEC DIS 27090 are both under development too
+> - This repo and ISO security standards share one truth: cybersecurity requires constant evolution

+---

-## Transparency:
+### Transparency:
 - Made with the help of AI

-- Date this repo was created: July 14, 2025
+---

+## 🔒 AI-Powered Cybersecurity Solutions (OWASP Top 10 + CVSS Framework)
+🚧 Under Active Development [Created: July 15, 2025] 🚧

+This repository demonstrates practical AI applications for cybersecurity, focusing on OWASP Top 10 vulnerabilities and CVSS risk scoring.
+You will __not__ find an AI model that creates a complete CVSS risk scoring here because this repo was designed with non-technical stakeholders in mind, it helps:

+• Build enterprise-ready AI security models
+• Translate technical risks into business insights
+• Implement defensive AI strategies with clear ROI
+• Designed to be easy to explain how AI works in Security Information and Cybersecurity fields

+Perfect for security teams, AI practitioners, and decision-makers looking to modernize their cyber defenses.

 ## This repository demonstrates how AI can detect security threats using:
 - **OWASP Top 10** (Common web attacks)